concourse/rfcs/084-services/proposal.md

 1. Make use of the [Garden `NetIn` spec] to map a container port to a host port
 2. Set up custom firewall rules to route traffic to containers

 I'm in favour of option 2., since it doesn't require exposing ports on the worker itself.
-It also lets us to restrict network access to the service, meaning that only the `task` container can communicate with the `service` container.
+It also lets us restrict network access to the service, meaning that only the `task` container can communicate with the `service` container.

-We could add a Service Manager component to workers that the ATC will communicate with to register/unregister services indicating the `service` container, the exposed ports, and the `task` container that can access the `service`.
+We could add a Service Manager component to each worker that the ATC will communicate with to register/unregister services.
+Register requests will indicate the `service` container, the exposed ports, and the `task` container that can access the `service`, while unregister requests just need to indicate the `service` container.
 In response, the Service Manager would create/destroy firewall rules.

 ![Service Manager overview](./service-manager.png)

 ### Kubernetes

-When we build a [Kubernetes Runtime], exposing services will be much easier - we just need to make a Kubernetes `Service` exposing the service pod (of type `ClusterIP`), and `((.svc:my-service.address))` would resolve to the CoreDNS service address.
+When we build a [Kubernetes Runtime], exposing services will be much easier - we just need to create a Kubernetes `Service` (of type `ClusterIP`) exposing the service pod and appropriate ports, and `((.svc:my-service.address))` would resolve to the CoreDNS service address.

 # Open Questions

 * Are there (sufficiently many) practical use-cases for exposing a service to multiple steps?
 Or is a single `task` always sufficient?
+    * psst - if you're curious about an alternative approach that allows providing services to multiple steps, and hence requires inter-worker communication, check out this [early draft] of the RFC - with a hand-wavy architecture diagram and all!
 * Are there (sufficiently many) practical use-cases for exposing a service to `tasks` on Windows/Darwin workers?

 # Answered Questions